 This is the same concept behind predictive and prescriptive analytics, which essentially combine the strengths of machine learning and artificial intelligence:

-Buzzwords like “big-data” and “customer-centric strategies” can cause call center leaders to assume analytics tools entail big headaches—and big price tags.
+Buzzwords like “big-data” and “customer-centric strategies” can cause call centre leaders to assume analytics tools entail big headaches—and big price tags.
 But today, leading analytics tools are simple and remarkably cost-effective.
 Cloud-based analytics tools enable rapid deployment and connect you with scalable computing power and pay-as-you-go affordability.
-Modern call center analytics tools are also extremely intuitive: no need for a degree in data science; these are tools anyone can learn to use.
+Modern call centre analytics tools are also extremely intuitive: no need for a degree in data science; these are tools anyone can learn to use.

 Analytics tools have come a long way in the past few years.
 The cloud makes them cost-effective and simple to deploy.
-This makes it easier than ever to get buy-in and make the investment in implementing a best-in-class, omnichannel customer interaction analytics solution in your contact center.
+This makes it easier than ever to get buy-in and make the investment in implementing a best-in-class, omnichannel customer interaction analytics solution in your contact centre.

-Putting the tools in place often seems like the biggest challenge, but it’s step two—effectively and consistently using the tools—where most organizations stumble.
+Putting the tools in place often seems like the biggest challenge, but it’s step two—effectively and consistently using the tools—where most organisations stumble.
 Not because using the tools is difficult; as discussed, leading analytics tools are more intuitive and easier to use than ever, with clear outputs that are easy to understand—no data science degree required.
 But these big steps forward in ease-of-use lead to a common and problematic misconception: that you can just plug an analytics tool in and it will automatically deliver insights and solve business problems.
 Analytics engines are tools.
 Like any tool, you need to put it to work for a specific problem, goal or use case.
 In short, you need to identify the questions you’d like your analytics solution to answer.

 The good news is that even small analytics initiatives—answering simple questions—can quickly produce significant impacts.
 The even better news is that, as with implementing most technologies, it’s all about momentum—and the biggest momentum boost comes from that first, small step.
-Leveraging your analytics solution for any of the common use cases detailed above can get your contact center analytics program off to a rolling start—demonstrating powerful potential, gaining buy-in from key stakeholders, and inspiring creative thinking about how your analytics tools can be applied in innovative ways to solve your unique business problems.
+Leveraging your analytics solution for any of the common use cases detailed above can get your contact centre analytics programme off to a rolling start—demonstrating powerful potential, gaining buy-in from key stakeholders, and inspiring creative thinking about how your analytics tools can be applied in innovative ways to solve your unique business problems.
 As cliched as it might sound, the most important part is just getting started.